thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 >
 > -- Womack, Jones and Roos, [The Machine That Changed The World](https://en.wikipedia.org/wiki/The_Machine_That_Changed_the_World_(book)), p52

 Womack, Jones and Roos called this [*Lean Manufacturing*](https://en.wikipedia.org/wiki/Lean_manufacturing).
 Later, [Mary and Tom Poppendieck](http://www.poppendieck.com) proved [it also applies to software development](https://en.wikipedia.org/wiki/Lean_software_development).
-Donald Reinertsen discussed at great length the harm caused by batch work in chapter 5 "*Reducing Batch Size*" of his book [The Principles of Product Development Flow](https://www.goodreads.com/book/show/6278270-the-principles-of-product-development-flow).
+Donald Reinertsen discussed at great length the harm caused by batch work in his book [The Principles of Product Development Flow](https://www.goodreads.com/book/show/6278270-the-principles-of-product-development-flow), chapter 5 "*Reducing Batch Size*".

 The bigger the batch size, the more work we have in progress.
 The more work in progress the more inventory we have. **Inventory is just money stuck into the system**.